department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/jan-2021-appts-list-test/conversation-guide.md

     * Reschedule
     * Cancel

-* Who canceled the one canceled appointment in the list?
+* Who canceled the canceled appointment in the list?

 ### Task 3 - Find appointment requests